View Current

 Social media

 (20) All University-managed social media channels must be reviewed at a minimum, annually.
 The responsibility for reviewing social media channels will be determined at the time the channel is approved.
-Any non-performing social media channels, or channels that are not reviewed at least annually may be made inactive by Marketing and Communications, in consultation with the social media channel owner.
+Any non-performing social media channels, or channels that are not reviewed at least annually may be made inactive by Future Students, Communications & Engagement, in consultation with the social media channel owner.

 Website